tuantmdev/FontAwesomeKit/README.md

 ==============
 Icon font library for iOS.
 Currently supports Font-Awesome, Foundation icons, Zocial, and ionicons.

+## Version 3.0 Change logs
+### Font Awesome Pro 5 supported (but not included in repo)

+- FontAwesomeKit now support Font Awesome Pro version 5.5.0 include more than 4,000 icons in 4 styles.
+- Since copyrights protected, pro icon files will not include in this repo.
+You *have to* import thems yourself to your projects.
+- This version is not tested on tvOS yet!

 ## Version 2.2 Notable Changes
 ### Not Just Awesome.
 New Icon Fonts Added